 You can use rsync to perform differential backups so later backups only copy files that are changed since the last backup is done.
-It should be noted that rsync cannot backup online databases so use third party software like cPanel to backup databases.
-You should use following options with rsync:
+It should be noted that rsync cannot backup online databases so use third-party software like cPanel to backup databases.
+You should use the following options with rsync:

 ownerships, permissions, preserve timestamps, extended attributes (to preserve SELinux attributes), and ACLs.